 As a silk flower wedding designer and wedding planner who has done this type of installation many times here is what I do.

 If the ceiling is a tile drop ceiling: You can use grid clamp hooks and large "S" hooks.
 These can be found on-line or at many home improvement stores.
-If you are using bolt tulle 45"+ wide make sure to use a large "S" hook.

 If the ceiling is not a drop ceiling: Use 2- 3 MM 5lb or more removal hooks.
 Place them spaced apart 6" approximately parallel to one another.
 Then use heavy gauge clear fishing twine to create a large loop between the 2 hooks.
 String tulle through the loop.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 How do you measure for how much tulle you would need to hang from the ceiling to form a swag several times?
 How do you hang it?